 Again, the importance of establishing collaborations and procedures for eruption management is emphasised by interviewees.
 There are also major scientific challenges.
 As far as the international literature is concerned, the stratigraphy of the volcano has mainly been studied on the Chinese side (Pan et al., 2017; Wei et al., 2007) – and the interpretation presented differs from that of DPRK scientists (Donovan, 2018a).
 Establishing the history of the volcano – including its large and small, flank eruptions – is a prerequisite for comprehensive hazard assessment.
 However, this is challenging because each group of scientists only has access to part of the volcanic edifice:

-The larger part of the volcano belongs to China and the smaller part belongs to DPRK so it is very difficult to research about the volcano. (scientist 2, Aug 2014)
+The larger part of the volcano belongs to China and the smaller part belongs to DPRK so it is very difficult to research about the volcano.
+(Scientist 2, Aug 2014)